pooja-bhavani/CKA/Introduction-to-kubernetes .md

 # Introduction to Kubernetes

 ## What is Kubernetes?
 Kubernetes is an open-source container orchestration platform.
+Kubernetes workloads represent applications running in your cluster.
 It is the vital technology that handles the scaling, automates deployment and management of containerized applications across a cluster of machines.

 ## Kubernetes and Microservices: A Practical Example
 Let's say you're running a retail store app with three main microservices: